kenta-hirahara/kempo2_sotsuron/README.md

 # KEMPO2: A space plasma simulator

 *KEMPO2 (Kyoto university ElectroMagnetic Particle cOde in 2D)* is a two-dimensional Particle-in-Cell code with Graphical User Interface for the analysis of whistler-mode instability.
 The simulation interface is designed with App Designer in MATLAB environment.
+This simulator was developed by Kenta Hirahra, as the final project of the Bachelor's studie.

 # Requirements